-Delivery and phasing
+Delivery and phasing:

-The applicant will be required to enter into a condition and / or S106 agreement that agrees the number of plots, the general location / phase and timing of delivery.
-A self-build phasing plan will be required showing the location of the self-build plots and any access works to be approved by the Council prior to commencement.
+The applicant will be required to enter into a condition and / or S106 agreement that agrees the number of plots, general location /phase, and timing of delivery.
+A self-build phasing plan will be required showing the location of the self-build plots including any access works to be approved by the Council prior to commencement.
 The phasing plan should show each plot for self and custom housebuilding and any access works to be each phased separately via the self-build phasing plan.
+It is preferable that self and custom housebuilding plots are included in the earlier phases.
 See informative below for more information.

-Plots for self and custom housebuilding to be serviced and in a remediated condition in line with agreed triggers within the S.106 Agreement.
+Plots for self and custom housebuilding to be serviced and in a remediated condition in line with agreed triggers within the S106 Agreement.

 We recommend that plots are carefully selected to ensure they can be serviced in an agreed specified period in the construction programme and are attractive to prospective self and custom housebuilders.
 It will thus be expected that plots and any 'shell homes' will be offered ahead of the developer standard product.
+Appropriate locations (as per the Illustrative Framework Masterplan) are currently suggested as the following locations: